 Becoming a leader brings perks and responsibilities

 “The cloud accounting industry is growing and changing very fast.
 Since I first attended QB Connect four years ago, Reconciled has become an industry leader,” says Ly.
-“Intuit has done a great job at making QB Connect a perfect way for someone starting out to set themselves up for success.”
+“Intuit has done a great job at making QB Connect a perfect way for someone starting to set themselves up for success.”

 “We’re ahead of the curve in a lot of ways,” says Emily McMahon, a marketing consultant that works with Reconciled.
 “And that brings a real responsibility to keep delivering to our clients and offering not just bookkeeping but advice on how to leverage the best tools.”